naomiekas/ae-07-brexit-story-dataviz/brexit.md

 > -   Wrong to leave
 > -   Don’t know

-The data from the survey are in `data/brexit.csv`.
+The data from the survey is in `data/brexit.csv`.

 ``` r
 brexit <- read_csv("data/brexit.csv")
 ```

-In the course video we made the following visualisation.
+In class we made the following visualization.

 ``` r
 brexit <- brexit %>%